Where in Europe is the standard of living highest?

 When it comes to remuneration, not only is a full paycheck decisive.
 What matters is that employees can also afford to improve the quality of life.
 For the normal consumer, the difference between net income and the price level is the more important than the nominal value.

-In the current study "Which Countries in Europe Offers the Best Standard of Living?"
-Glassdoor Economic Research, in cooperation with Llewellyn Consulting, not only looked at salaries, but also the cost of living.
+Glassdoor Economic Research's recent study entitled "Which Countries in Europe Offer the Best Standard of Living?"
+In cooperation with Llewellyn Consulting has looked at not just salaries but also the cost of living.
 Based on this, a value was determined that makes the national standard of living internationally comparable.
 18 European countries were examined.
-According to the results, the standard of living is higher only in Switzerland and Denmark than in Germany.
+According to the results, the standard of living is higher only in Switzerland and Denmark than in this country.
 In a transatlantic cross-comparison, the Federal Republic is just ahead of the USA.
 The study results are based on OECD and Numbeo data.

 Nominals in Germany below average